theChaosCoder/mvutensils/readme.rst

 * The tff stuff present in most filters needs cleanup

-* Mask doesn't need source properties passed on or the possibility to specify the output format?
+* Mask doesn't need source properties passed on or the possibility to specify the output format

-* Big additional code cleanups

-* Depan